zhuocheng2004/webufs/packages/webufs-idb/README.md

-Webufs-idb is the IndexedDB implementation of webufs.
+## Webufs-idb is the IndexedDB implementation of webufs.

+However, I need to finish webufs core project `@webufs/webufs` first.